 The year is divided into quarters of 13 weeks: January to March, April to June, July to September and October to December.
-For each of these periods, the reference weeks are distributed uniformly over the 13 weeks.

 There is no specific legislation making it compulsory to provide information for the survey.
 Participation is therefore voluntary.